Can you feel that?

 The basic idea behind this technique is: If you can’t explain it, you don’t understand it well enough.

-It says if you want to learn something, you should be able to tell it to others in a simple language.
+It says if you want to learn something, you should tell it to others in a simple language.
 There are four steps to it:

 Step 1.
 Read and understand the concept.